shwandere/shwandere.github.io/_posts/2026-06-08-how-to-train-your-subconscious-mind-for-research.md

 I always found technology exciting.

 For me it felt like hope and a second chance to believe in myself.
+Other than that its about creation.
+I was always dependent on my friends or parents or sibling for creation either it is food or drawing or a small writing for speech in school.
+I never gained confidence for creativity in myself.
+Btech was the first time when I created a computer vision project by myself.
+I still feel proud even for that small project of mouse control using finger gesture.
+It is a chance to gain confidence in my creativity at problem solving level.
+Thats what I know.